JKTKops/JBGPL-Compiler/README.md

 However, as I continue to learn about the compilation process, work out details, and clean up my code, the current version aims to compile from "Jack" to "Hack," a high-level and low-level language respectively which are specified by https://www.nand2tetris.org/.

+If you wish to test the compiler, translator, or assembler yourself, you will (for now*) first need to update the abstract filepath used in each main method to locate your files.
+Mine looks like: "C:/Users/zergl/...
+For Windows Users, simply replace 'zergl' with your system username.
+For non-Windows users, idk that might still work.

 A "Hack" CPU emulator is included in the "tools" folder; simply run the CPUEmulator.bat file.
 You can load either Hack Assembly .asm or Hack Binary .hack files into the emulator, it runs both.

-I apologize in advance for the regex that matches comments in the Tokenizer.

 DISCLAIMER: The entirety of the tools folder was copied directly from the nand2tetris Software Suite, which can be found at https://www.nand2tetris.org/software.
 Other files which were included from the Software Suite contain a comment